JL00001/PF525-Parameter-Writer/README.md

 # WARNING
 Writing to drives under operation can be dangerous!
-Please, for the love of whatever god you pray to, use this with caution!
+Please use this with caution!
 I studied Electrical Engineering with an interest in programing, I am not a safety expert or do I claimed to be.
-Should you cause a accident, and you try to sue me; this paragraph will serve as defense evidence 1.
-Should anyone know more about safely writing to drives, and would be willing to help make my program safer, I am all ears

 # PLANS
 GUI at some point; cleaning up code base